Theodore Gegoux

 Watertown and Point Vivian Studios - 1893 to 1896

-The Watertown Herald - 1893.
+The Watertown Daily Times - 1894.

 Gegoux has been referred to as an art teacher and here we see documents that substantiate that activity.
 One article refers to his continued teaching and sadly one of his most successful students, Peter Haley, dies young.
+(9.061)

-Gegoux has often been called a violinist, some have said "country fiddler".
+Gegoux has also often been called a violinist, some have said "country fiddler".
 Here for the first time we receive confirmation of Gegoux's talent with the violin.
 Prof. Gegoux and a colleague serve as the orchestra during a stage play.
 This speaks directly to Gegoux's capabilities with the violin.
+(9.051)

 Again we see news about Gegoux's posthumous portraiture.
 This type of portraiture was a Gegoux trademark and provided him with sustained business, even though Gegoux himself did not care for this type of work.
+(9.093)

-News from Watertown (October 1893 to 1896)
+News from Watertown (April 13, 1893 to May31, 1896)

-7.001) The Watertown Times, April 13 to June 13, 1893
+9.001) The Watertown Daily Times - April 13 to June 13, 1893

 SILK AT 9 CTS.
 PER YARD